Curriculum Development

 • Encourage students to take the initiative to ask questions, take notes and classroom reporting / interpretation;

 • Focus on a balanced and comprehensive learning that places equal emphases on arts, science, technology subjects.
-Proactively develops school-based for junior forms, such as Liberal Studies, Environmental Studies and Arts of Living, etc.
+Proactively develops school-based for junior forms, such as Business, Accounting and Financial Studies etc.

 D. Teaching